Disaster Awareness for Kids

 - Post emergency numbers by all telephones at home: Include the work and cell phone numbers of your mom and dad.

-- Assemble a family emergency kit: An emergency kit should have a three-day supply of water and food for each member of your family, a flashlight, batteries, medication and others things your family would need during a real emergency.
-For more ideas, check out our information page on Family Emergency Kit.
+- Assemble a family emergency kit.
+This emergency kit should have a three-day supply of water and food for each member of your family.
+Also include a flashlight, batteries, medication and others things your family might need.
+For more ideas, visit out our page on Family Emergency Kit.

 - Organize a Family Preparedness plan: Ask the adult in your home to designate two special places to gather outside in the event of a real emergency.
 Make sure everyone in your home knows the plan.
-For more ideas, check out our information page on having an emergency plan.
+For more ideas, visit out our page on having an emergency plan.

 - Ask your parents to take CPR and first aid, and if your old enough, take it with them!
 CPR can help save the life of a loved one who is choking, having a heart attack or a stroke.